-EXTREMELY IMPORTANT NOTE: When configuring one or multiple VIA switches from Pathport Manager, be certain all switches are set to the same Management VLAN ID#.
+EXTREMELY IMPORTANT NOTE: When configuring one or multiple VIA switches using Pathway's software-based configuration tools, be certain all switches are set to the same Management VLAN ID#.
 Be certain that the port connected to your computer is also on the same VLAN ID#.
 Failure to observe this rule will result in what appears to be a broken network, and embarrassment upon realizing the operator error.